 Key Stage 4

 The Key Stage 4 curriculum offer is tailored each year to meet the needs and aspirations of the pupils in the relevant year groups.
 We offer pupils a broad range of courses leading to GCSE or equivalent qualifications.
 All pupils study GCSE in English Language, Mathematics and a GCSE or equivalent in Science.
 Furthermore, all pupils follow a non-exam course in LLW, Physical Education and Religious Education.
-Other courses are arranged into option blocks, where pupils select four of the following subjects:
+Other courses are arranged into option blocks, where pupils select three of the following subjects: